 Hemp Oil Provides a Myriad of Health Benefits Without the High

-You’ve probably read or heard that cannabidiol (CBD) provides a range of health applications without any psychoactive effects on the brain.
-But have you ever asked yourself why CBD doesn’t cause those psychoactive effects?
+You’ve probably read or heard that most cannabinoids like CBD or CBG provide a range of health applications without any psychoactive effects on the brain.
+But have you ever asked yourself why these hemp compounds don’t cause those psychoactive effects?
 It’s a simple question, with a fairly complex answer.

 To classify a compound as inducing a psychoactive effect, we first have to define what the term “psychoactive” means.
-“Psychoactive is really an altered state of mind where your decision-making ability becomes impaired,” says PrimeMyBody Ambassador Dr. Cheng Ruan.
+“Psychoactive is really an altered state of mind where your decision-making ability becomes impaired,” says PrimeMyBody Chief Medical Advisor Dr. Cheng Ruan.

 “there isn’t a CBD receptor that induces certain neurotransmitters to have a psychoactive component.
 Technically you’re not going to have that psychoactive component because of the biochemistry of the (cannabidiol) chemical.”